 Real-World Examples

-Now that we know what it means, let’s delve into how organizations can practically utilize learning in the flow of work within Learning Management Systems (LMS).
+There are many ways organizations can practically utilize learning in the flow of work within Learning Management Systems (LMS).
+Be on the lookout for these features:

-Netflix is the most obvious example of this tip, but lately, sites such as YouTube, Amazon, Spotify, and many others have caught on.
+Algothrimn-based recommendations are utilized by companies like Netflix, YouTube, Amazon, Spotify, and many others.
 By providing choices based on relevant behavior, companies can add value to their customers by effectively anticipating their needs.
 So how does this work in the world of eLearning?
-Say you’re in an LMS and have taken three safety training courses, along with a compliance course a few years ago.
-Based on just this information, the system could be able to provide “Recommended Courses,” which could include a certification or badge based on safety training and an ethics course reminder, to re-up the old one.
+Say you're in an LMS and have taken three safety training courses, along with a compliance course a few years ago.
+Based on just this information, the system could be able to provide "Recommended Courses," which could include a certification or badge based on safety training and an ethics course reminder, to re-up the old one.
 This would allow a learner to continue learning, without having had to navigate or search for courses that could potentially apply to them.

 Chatboxes, Feedback, and Contacts

-Let’s say I am doing research on a company as a part of a larger project.
-Instead of filtering thorough multiple website pages, chatbots and messaging boards provide a quick way for me to talk with someone about specific questions, instead of doing all of the work alone.
+Let's say I am doing research on a company as a part of a larger project.
+Instead of filtering through multiple website pages, chatbots, and messaging boards provide a quick way for me to talk with someone about specific questions, instead of doing all of the work alone.
 Allow for many different, clear ways for people to make contact with your organization.
-Not only will this help them in their journey, it will allow you to show off your customer service skills and provide real feedback as to what people want.
+Not only will this help them in their journey, but it will also allow you to show off your customer service skills and provide real feedback as to what people want.

 Make Content Easily Accessible